alexshidagoatnocap/BlinkTestH7Debug/README.md

 This repo is an example of how to setup dual-core debugging using the [Cortex Debug](https://github.com/Marus/cortex-debug) VSCode Extension.
 These instructions were particularly made for the STM32 Nucleo-H755ZI development boards.

+This setup currently works on Windows 11 with STM32CubeIDE installed.

 ## Setup:

 There are two ways you can set this up: